Luuk-Axians/enableAzureB2bIntegrationSharePoint/README.md

 ```

 3. Connect to SharePoint:
-This part of the script sets the admin URL for your SharePoint tenant (replace "YourTenantName" with your tenant name) and prompts you for your credentials.
-Then it connects to SharePoint Online using the provided URL and credentials.
+This part of the script sets the admin URL for your SharePoint tenant (replace "YourTenantName" with your tenant name) and another window will pop up asking you to sign in to your tenant.

 ```
-$adminUrl = "https://YourTenantName-admin.sharepoint.com" # Replace "YourTenantName" with your tenant name
+$adminUrl = "https://YourTenantName-admin.sharepoint.com" # Replace "YourTenantName" with your tenant name Connect-SPOService -Url $adminUrl
-$credential = Get-Credential
-Connect-SPOService -Url $adminUrl -Credential $credential
 ```

 4. Enable Azure B2B Integration: